RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 - [WASM](https://webassembly.org/) - WebAssembly (abbreviated Wasm) is a binary instruction format for compiling and executing code in a client-side web browser

+- [Captum](https://github.com/pytorch/captum) - A model interpretability and understanding library for PyTorch

+- [Shap](https://github.com/shap/shap) - SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model

 # Table of Contents

 - [Session 4  : How to run on local](#how-to-run-on-local)